How Often Do Cats Poop?

 What to Do if Your Cat Isn’t Pooping

-If you’ve noticed a change in your cat’s fecal movements, or if they haven’t pooped in several days, there are some things you can do to try to help.
+If you’re wondering how often do cats poop, it’s probably because you’ve noticed a change in your cat’s fecal movements.
+If they haven’t pooped in several days, there are some things you can do to try to help.

 Sometimes the litter box is the cause of cat constipation.
 Maybe it isn’t cleaned enough, your cat doesn’t like the location, the type of box or litter, or there are too many cats using the same box.
 Utilize best litter box practices, including having one more box than the number of cats, locate them in warm, quiet, low traffic areas, and keep litter boxes pristine to encourage your cat to use them regularly.